Training Ship GENERAL RUDDER

 The ship would go on to train hundreds of midshipmen and was eventually used by every branch of the armed forces before serving as the Department of Transportation’s official platform for the Tall Ships Parade held in 2000 in New York.

-As for the original Texas Clipper, she is still educating and entertaining many Texans – at least those who like life under the sea.
-The ship was made into an artificial reef in 2007 and now rests about 17 miles off the coast of South Padre Island.
+As for the original TEXAS CLIPPER, she is still educating and entertaining many Texans – at least those who enjoy scuba diving.
+The ship was sunk to become an artificial reef in 2007 and now rests about 17 miles off the coast of South Padre Island.

 It took 10 years and $4 million to prepare the ship as an artificial reef, where today numerous types of marine life dart in and out of the ship as it serves its purpose as an underwater playground for both divers and fish.